Professional indemnity insurance for tax agents

-If you are a newly registered tax agent, you must advise us of the details of how you meet our requirements within 14 days of receiving notification of your registration.
+When you first become registered, you must advise us how you meet our PI insurance requirements within 14 days of receiving notification of your registration, unless you have already provided this information in your online application form.
 You need to provide us the details of your PI insurance policy or cover, or the details of the registered tax practitioner who holds a PI insurance policy that covers you.

-To advise us of your PI insurance arrangements:
+To advise us of your PI insurance arrangements, visit My Profile.

 Watch our video which provides instructions on updating PI insurance details via My Profile.